singapore invest guide

 What makes Singapore interesting for Swiss investors?

 Investing in Singapore is a way to participate in what has, so far, been an exceptional success story.
 The country – along with Hong Kong, South Korea, and Taiwan – is one of the Four Asian Tigers.
 These are countries in Asia that developed very quickly in the second half of the twentieth century.
-In terms of gross domestic product adjusted for purchasing power, Singapore is the third most affluent country in the world – ahead of Switzerland, which holds fifth place (as per 2022 figures).
-According to the Global Financial Centres Index 2023, the city-state is the world’s third most important financial center, after New York City and London.
+In terms of gross domestic product adjusted for purchasing power, Singapore is the second most affluent country in the world – ahead of Switzerland, which holds eighth place (as per 2024 figures).
+According to the Global Financial Centres Index 2026, the city-state is the world’s third most important financial center, after New York City, London and Hong Kong.

 Which indexes track the Singaporean stock market?